Ljacmac-pro/lewis-goban/README.md

 # How to launch the project

-To be run on Node Version 20 or higher
+To be run on Node Version 20 or higher.

 To start and launch tests:

 ```